 Original post: There are a number of frustrations that are a part if working in rescue.
 One of the most annoying to me is not knowing the history of the cats I foster and fall in love with.
 Ramses is such a kitty of mystery.
 I just can’t figure out his probable history.

 His story that we know of starts with a man seeing him under a car parked in front of his home.
 An animal lover, the man opened his front door and called Ramses and in he went.
 Fascinated by him but unable to keep him, this man brought him to a shelter.
 The shelter put him in a 2’x 3’ cage and waited for his family to come looking for him.
 No one came.
 Over two months later, they reached out to Purebreds and asked if we could take him.
 We were happy to.

 After a long day of driving through traffic, he arrived at his foster home.
-He explored his room, brushed past our legs, and checked everything out.
+He explored his room, brushed past our legs with no shyness, checked everything out.
 He has an unusual kind of confidence and a large personality.
-He will give a single meow to greet you when you arrive.
-Ramses is a good natured guy, but you never forget that he is in the room and has his own wants and interests.
+He will give one meow to you as a hello when you arrive.
+Ramses is a good-natured guy, but you never forget he is in the room and that he has his own wants and interests.
 He is a cat that makes you respect him.

-He is, of course, a gorgeous Bengal, His very rich colors are unusual.
+He is, of course, a gorgeous Bengal.
+His very rich colors are unusual.
 They positively glow in the sunlight-- rich deep browns and auburns with a striking marbled pattern.
-Most people think of Bengals as being “spotted” with rosettes.
-However some Bengals are “marbled” with a high drama dark and light pattern.
+Most people think of Bengals as being “spotted” with rosettes but “marbled” Bengals with their high drama dark and light pattern are equally desirable in the show ring.
 Of course, his green, green eyes are wonderful with this coloring.

 His foster mom is Harriet in Santa Cruz.